VED-ER/VED-ER.github.io/README.md

 - Switch the large product image by clicking on the small thumbnail images
 - Add items to the cart
 - View the cart and remove items from it
-- BONUS - save the cart when page is refreshed
+- Cart is saved when page is refreshed

 ### Screenshot